mknxdev/jperf/README.md

 # <div align="center">jPerf</div>

 jPerf is a flexible & lightweight JavaScript performance tester utility for the browser and Node.js.
-It provides a simple but powerful API to test code runtime performance in multiple ways.
+It provides a simple and powerful API to test code runtime performance in multiple ways.

 ## Summary